Did you know that 77% of ROI from email marketing came from segmented campaigns in the year 2015?

-What you create a target customer profile for each type of customer you have, you will be able to segment them better and sed them more personalised email campaigns.
+What you create a target customer profile for each type of customer you have, you will be able to segment them better and send them more personalized email campaigns.

-Find out what the pain points of each target customer profile is.
+Find out what the pain points of each target customer profile are.
 What are they struggling with and what do they use your products and services for?

 If you are a B2B business, you need to see what types of organisations are interested in your products or services.

 Are most of your email list subscribers non-profit companies?
 Or are they small businesses and startups?
-Segregate your list according to which type of organisation they are so that you can customise your offers and email copy to each type of organisation.
+Segregate your list according to which type of organization they are so that you can customize your offers and email copy to each type of organization.

 The information you have on your customer’s past purchases can be used very strategically to plan out your email campaigns.